clairvoyant/metapixel/README.md

 Clone of the metapixel code at https://www.complang.tuwien.ac.at/schani/metapixel/

 This repository is intended to apply changes found in diferent sources to the metapixel source code.
+The main change is related to the compatibility with libpng 1.5.